ZakirG/ViralVision/app/editor/components/how-the-editor-works.md

 7. **UI Updates**: Toolbar and panels are updated
 8. **Side Effects**: Various async operations may be triggered

 The click handling system has been optimized to eliminate unnecessary highlighting recalculations when users simply click around in the document, significantly improving performance and user experience while maintaining all functionality.
+The system now also supports multiple suggestion types on the same text with enhanced visual design.